montagejs/frb/README.md

     the value is false and the value does appear in the collection one or more times, the binder uses the `delete` or `remove` method of the collection to remove all occurrences of the sought value.

+If the target expression ends with `.*`, the content of the target is bound instead of the property.
+This is useful for binding the content of a non-array collection to the content of another indexed collection.
+The collection can be any collection that implements the "observable content" interface including `dispatchContentChange(plus, minus, index)`, `addContentChangeListener`, and `removeContentChangeListener`.

 #### Interface